pcelvng/go-config/README.md

     DB      DB
 }
 ```

+There are a variety of supported validation field tags using the https://github.com/go-validator/validator
+third party library.

 You may choose to provide a Validate() hook for more complex validations and config related initialization.
 This is
 also convenient from the perspective of unifying where initialization/config related errors come from.